ntnu-ai-lab/v2019-hackathon/README.md

 #### Computational power
-For processing we are using NTNUs new HPCs; *anakin01 and anakin02*:
+For processing we are using IDIs new GPU-nodes; *anakin01 and anakin02*:

 * *GPU*: 2x NVIDIA Tesla V100 32GB
 * *CPU*: 2x Intel Xeon Gold 6132 2.6G, 14C/28T, 10.4GT/s 2UPI